Hadrian’s Wall

 Corbridge to Carlisle 51 miles/82 km

-This version of the Highlights is similar to the holiday above as it misses out the urban area around Newcastle.
-This holiday finishes at Carlisle as there is little left of the Wall beyond here, although the Solway estuary beyond does have a peaceful charm of its own.
-Each of these holidays can be booked as a dog-friendly holiday.
-Just choose the codes ending with a D if you'd like to bring your dog with you.
+Similar to the option above, this version avoids the busier Newcastle section and finishes in the historic city of Carlisle.
+While the Wall continues beyond here, its remains become more elusive, although the Solway estuary does have a peaceful charm of its own.
+Each of these itineraries can also be booked with dog-friendly accommodation.
+Please select the code ending D if you would like to bring your dog with you.

 Code Length Average per day Price range